 In blenders, size has to do with capacity and not dimensions.
 What size you choose should depend on the number of servings you need.
 A personal blender will hold 8-20 ounces of liquid and is not ideal for families.

 Unless you live alone, you will need a model with at least a 48 to 75-ounce capacity.
 Most standard blenders fall within that range.
-If you want a capacity of up to 145 ounces, consider getting a high-performance blender instead.
+If you want a capacity of up to 145 ounces, consider getting a high-performance blender.

 The blade’s design will vary depending on the blender.
-Some have two blades while others four.
+Some have two blades, while others have four.
 While some blades are blunt, others are sharp.
 Moreover, the angle of the blades also varies.